Saturday, 13 September 2025

 https://www.foxnews.com/us/who-erika-kirk-what-know-about-late-charlie-kirks-widow-from-love-story-his-legacy

 The media and cultural world have said Charlie Kirk was a political assassination victim.
-My perspective is that in view of his work in the last year, he was a religious martyr like those who down through the centuries, were killed not for who they were, but for whom they proclaimed.
+My perspective is that, in view of his work in the last year, he was a religious martyr in the sense that he was killed not for who he was, but for what he proclaimed.
+It is similar to the historical concept of religious martyrdom, where individuals are persecuted and killed for their religious beliefs.

 The early persecution of Christians in the Roman Empire left a lasting impact.
 It fostered a culture of martyrdom, with many Christians choosing to die for their faith rather than renounce it.
 It also helped establish Christianity as a counter-cultural movement that challenged the established order, and that legacy continues.